mikavilpas/yazi.nvim/README.md

     -- }
     open_for_directories = false,

+    -- Change neovim's current working directory (`:echo getcwd()`) to the -- directory that was last opened when yazi is closed.
+This can be useful -- if you want to use a workflow where you change the cwd a lot.
+    --
+    -- Possible values:
+    -- - nil or not specified - the default meaning "not in use" -- - "always" - always change the cwd, regardless of whether files were opened or not change_cwd_on_exit = nil,

     -- open visible splits as yazi tabs for easy navigation.
 Requires a yazi -- version more recent than 2024-08-11
     -- https://github.com/mikavilpas/yazi.nvim/pull/359